edean11/3Datajs/README.md

 3Datajs
 =======

-## A small, customizable javascript library built on threejs for visualizing data in 3d space
+## A small, customizable javascript library built on threejs for visualizing data and HTML content in 3d space

 Installation